saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 }
 ```

 For your `DisableIntrospectionValidationRule` you want to register a handler for all `Field` nodes and then check whether the field resolves to any of the `Introspection` GraphQL types.
-To determine whether wether a type is an introspection type we can leverage the `isIntrospectionType` function exported from `graphql-js`.
+To determine whether a type is an introspection type we can leverage the `isIntrospectionType` function exported from `graphql-js`.

 ```ts
 import { ValidationRule, GraphQLError } from 'graphql'